Photo by Shayne Gray

 Her experiences in teaching began in 1997.
 She has taught for Toronto private schools (Hawthorn School, The Bishop Strachan School), Ontario Conservatory of Music, Montreal Academy of Music, and Belvoir Terrace Fine and Performing Arts camp (USA).
 She has taught in studios in Toronto, Montreal and New York and has also given workshops in Music and Movement for 4-6 year olds for AXIS Music.

-Her students have been recipients of marks of distinction, Gold Medals from the Royal Conservatory of Music Exams and award winners at Kiwanis Music Festivals, Markham Music Festival, Canadian Music League Competition, and recipients of perfect scores at the New York State School Music Association Festivals.
+Her students have been recipients of marks of distinction, Gold Medals from the Royal Conservatory of Music Exams and winners at Kiwanis Music Festivals, Markham Music Festival, Canadian Music League Competition, and recipients of perfect scores at the New York State School Music Association Festivals.

 Photo by Shayne Gray